ElPhysico/ml-equity-backtester/README.md

 - Saves results to `outputs/backtests/<run_id>/` (including `run_meta.json`).
 - An example overlay vs benchmarks can be found in `docs/images/overlay_demo_synth.png`

 **Note on annualization:** metrics accept a configurable *trading‑days‑per‑year* (TDY).
-Use the same TDY you simulated with (e.g., 260 for business‑day calendars, or 252 for real‑market stats).
+Use the same TDY you simulated with (e.g. 260 for business‑day calendars, or 252 for real‑market stats).

 ---